 Subchannel content can be anything.
 There aretations looking to make money have struck gold with pre-1980 television programs.
 That sort of stuff would never pay for itself on a major channel.
 It’s cheap and easy to come by, sometimes free of copyright, and has a built-in market for Generation X, Baby Boomers, and even folks older than that who haven’t embraced online viewing.
 Networks like ThisTV, MeTV, and Cozi all specialize in comfort-food TV for the over-40 set.

 For religious and foreign-language programmers, you’ll often find 4,5, or more subchannels filled with programs that serve their communities.
 You’ll also find raw news feeds, educational programming, and shopping channels.

 Subchannels are almost always standard-definition.
 Sometimes the quality level is really low, depending on what’s on them.
 While you sometimes see new programs on subchannels, they are a great match for older programs.
 They’re also really good for people who use older TVs.

 What’s so wrong with a subchannel?
 In order to provide subchannels, some of that precious bandwidth must be taken away from the primary channels.
 CBS affiliates very rarely have subchannels, preferring instead to give the best possible signal for sports and other programming.

-Because cable and satellite companies rarely carry subchannels, those interested in the best TV quality decry subchannels as a useless waste of space, space that could be used for a better quality picture.
+Cable and satellite companies rarely carry subchannels.
+That makes some people think they’re a waste of space that could be used for a better quality picture.
 Some of these people think that no one watches subchannels so why bother?